Apple AirTag vs Samsung SmartTag

 Pros

-- Precision Finding with Ultra Wideband (UWB) on iPhone 11 and newer
+- Precision Finding with Ultra Wideband on iPhone 11 and newer for exact location

-- Replaceable CR2032 battery with 1-year typical lifespan
+- Replaceable CR2032 battery with approximately one-year lifespan

 Cons